 That’s not to say that a Google user cannot find information regarding short-term loans on the search engine.
 Any user who searches for information on short-term loans will still see results in an organic search.
 What this new policy does is that it prevents paid ads for these type of sites.

-In addition, Google has issued guidelines for sites which are trying to offer the best rates for personal loans.
+In addition, Google has issued guidelines for sites which are trying to offer the best rates for personal loans online for good credit.
 According to an official statement from Google, a loan site must disclose a number of things on the landing page:

 So how will this new ad policy affect loan-matching services, loan brokers, and lenders?
 And what does that mean for all the people out there who find themselves in need of cash and are searching online for the best personal loan rates?